darraghmoloney/blackjackTutor/README.md

 ---
 _Disclaimers:_
-* _As this is a prototype app, phone numbers, addresses etc are not real._
+* _As this is a prototype app, phone numbers, addresses, various quotes, etc are not real._
 * _We make no guarantee of actually improving your skills or that you can win any money._
 * _A card counting feature hasn't been implemented yet, but we're looking into the kicking you out of the casino if you're too good feature._
 * _Card images used are public domain._